Unconventional superconductivity mediated by exciton density wave fluctuations

-In the collinear X-DW condensate, generators of $U(1)_r$ and continuous translation along the $\hat{x}$-direction are independently broken, leading to two independent Goldstone modes\footnote{We note that in the case of the spiral X-DW, a combination of the generators remains as a symmetry, for example, the $U(1)_r$ phase transformation, $\chi = \chi_+ e^{i(\v Q \cdot \v r)} \rightarrow \chi_+ e^{i(\v Q \cdot \v r + \theta)}$, can be compensated by a lattice translation with $\alpha = -\theta$.
-This compensation entails the breaking of effectively one symmetry generator leading to one Goldstone mode.} associated with: a uniform $U(1)_r$ phase rotation, $\chi = \chi_0 \cos (\v Q \cdot \v r) \rightarrow e^{i\theta}\chi_0 \cos (\v Q \cdot \v r)$, and a uniform translation $\chi = \chi_0 \cos (\v Q \cdot \v r) \rightarrow \chi_0 \cos (\v Q \cdot \v r + \alpha)$.
+\textit{Goldstone fluctuations mediated nodal superconductivity.---}In the collinear X-DW condensate, breaking of the two continuous symmetries leads to two independent Goldstone modes. associated with: a uniform $U(1)_r$ phase rotation, $\chi = \chi_0 \cos (\v Q \cdot \v r) \rightarrow e^{i\theta}\chi_0 \cos (\v Q \cdot \v r)$, and a uniform translation $\chi = \chi_0 \cos (\v Q \cdot \v r) \rightarrow \chi_0 \cos (\v Q \cdot \v r + \alpha)$.
 While the coupling of these Goldstone modes to the fermions retains the integrity of the Fermi liquid quasiparticles~\cite{Watanabe_2014}, we ask here whether they can mediate superconductivity.
 A similar theoretical study was performed in the context of inter-valley coherent fluctuation-mediated superconductivity in twisted bilayer graphene \cite{po_origin_2018, kozii_ivc_sc_tbg_2022} and multilayer graphene \cite{chatterjee2022inter, vituri2024incommensurateintervalleycoherentstates}.
+For related works, see also Refs.~\cite{blinov2022interlayer,jiang2023possible}; as well, Refs.~\cite{zerba2024realizing,von2023superconductivity} for analyses of superconductivity arising from exciton fluctuations.